 Becoming a firearms instructor is one of the most rewarding steps any gun enthusiast can take.
 Sure, you’ll gain the ability to provide yourself with an additional stream of income.
 And depending on your level of commitment, you can even turn firearms instruction into a full-time career.
 But more than that, you’ll have a chance to help gun enthusiasts of all levels become safer, more confident and highly skilled in the use of firearms.

-With gun ownership at historic levels, the need for qualified instructors is more important than ever.
+With gun ownership at historic levels, the need for qualified individuals to learn how to become a firearms instructor is more important than ever.
 Find out how you can make a difference.

 It all starts with professional certification.
 Many respected organizations offer instructor-level courses in a wide variety of gun and safety disciplines.
 The NRA, USCCA, SAFTD and many others provide classes that are led by highly vetted instructors committed to the cause of training future experts.
 It’s important to understand that these instructor-level courses are not intended to improve your firearms skill.
 You need to bring a solid foundation of gun safety and skill to the table.

 Certified courses will instead focus on teaching you how to teach others.
 A good course should include:

 - Public Speaking & Communication